What is Trump’s “Mexico City Policy,” also known as the “Global Gag Rule”?

-When and how does the Global Gag Rule go into effect?
+When and how did the Global Gag Rule go into effect?

-The implementation plan for the policy went into effect on May 15.
+The implementation plan for the policy went into effect on May 15, 2017.
 Implementation will have a rolling impact on programming.
 A “standard provision” that outlines the restrictions will be included in all new grants, cooperative agreements, and grants under contracts, or during amendments to existing funding agreements.
-The policy will apply to organizations awarded funding through contracts.
-However, an interagency group is still developing rules for carrying out the changes.

 What can be done?

-One priority is to narrow the funding gap for comprehensive sexual and reproductive health services and support groups that provide such services, including safe and legal abortion.
+One priority is for foreign governments, multilateral institutions and foundations to narrow the funding gap for comprehensive sexual and reproductive health services and support groups that provide such services, including safe and legal abortion.
 In effect, Trump’s Global Gag Rule will produce a funding gap for some organizations that provide the highest quality services in some of the most under-resourced communities and countries.
 The funding gap left by the US, the world’s largest donor of health assistance, to these highly qualified providers, will be almost impossible to fill, but increasing and diversifying funding from other sources will be life-saving.

 Some governments have stepped up to publicly pledge increased support for sexual and reproductive health and rights that do not place restrictions on abortion.
 For example, the Dutch government has created an international funding initiative to support groups affected by the Global Gag Rule called “She Decides.”
 An inaugural summit hosted by Belgium, Denmark, the Netherlands, and Sweden on March 2 resulted in pledges of roughly $190 million.

 As a longer-term strategy, stability is needed in US global health assistance.
 It is disruptive and counterproductive to the global health community to have the US policy on foreign assistance change dramatically from one presidential administration to the next.
-Draft legislation in the US – called the HER Act – would permanently repeal the Mexico City Policy (Global Gag Rule).
+Draft legislation in the US—called the Global HER Act—would permanently repeal the Mexico City Policy (Global Gag Rule).
 While it is highly unlikely to be adopted under the current Congress and endorsed by the administration, it has been gathering increased support and could be pursued as a long-lasting solution down the road.